remix-run/remix/docs/guides/client-data.md

 Sometimes, you may want to leverage "Fullstack State" where some of your data comes from the server, and some of your data comes from the browser (i.e., `IndexedDB` or other browser SDKs) - but you can't render your component until you have the combined set of data.
 You can combine these two data sources as follows:

 1. Load the partial data from server `loader` on the document load
-2. Render a `HydrateFallback` during SSR because we don't yet have a full set of data
+2. Export a [`HydrateFallback`][hydratefallback] component to render during SSR because we don't yet have a full set of data
 3. Set `clientLoader.hydrate = true` to load the rest of the data on hydration
 4. Combine the server data with the client data in `clientLoader`